Cloet/SimpleSockets/README.md

 # AsyncClientServer
-Simple library using Asynchronous client and Asynchronous server.
+Simple library using Asynchronous client and Asynchronous server and connecting using tcp.

 The server and client can send & receive: files, objects and messages.